fostermadeco/pool/docs/TRACK.md

 `$properties` is an array of data points to collect about the event.

-To make a `track` call for another user, use `FosterMadeCo\Pool\Track::call()` and specify the model, for example:
+To make a `track` call for another user, use `FosterMadeCo\Pool\Track::call()` and specify the user model, for example:

 ```php
 $user = \App\User::find(123);